How to Expunge a Record in Utah

 - Any sexual offense against a minor

 If you have more than 3 offenses that you wish to have expunged, or if you have been convicted of more than one 2nd degree or 3rd degree felony, you must have your conviction reduced and then expunged.
 Utah law allows you reduce a conviction up to 2 degrees.
 Again, as each case is unique, there are many options to pursue in expunging your Utah criminal record.
-We recommend the Salt Lake City based expungement law firm, RecordGone.com They have performed many successful criminal record expungements and reductions in Utah and can help you expunge your conviction.
+See our sponsor's information at, RecordGone.com They have performed many successful criminal record expungements and reductions in Utah and, if you are eligible, they can help you expunge your conviction.

 Juvenile Record Expungement